teamed/technoparkcorp.com/_posts/process/communication/2014-08-08-dailyreport.md

   - project reporting
   - project communications plan
   - project tracking
-next: process/communication
+next_step: process/communication
 ---

 The Project manager reports to you on a daily basis by the conclusion of each [business day](/process/communication/availability).
 No matter what was done during a day by the project team, and what results were obtained, a Daily Report is sent by email to you.

 The Daily Report includes: